 We saw an alternative path down the front of the hill and decided to take that one down.
 It was much shorter, but a lot steeper.
 Still sort of a goat track, but at least there was a worn track, and only one or two trees to scramble over.
 We met a few people coming up as we were going down and they were all as surprised at the track as we were.

-Next it was off to the nearby Lake Bohinj.
+Next, it was off to the nearby Lake Bohinj.
 We had been assured this was quite different to Bled.
-It is more of an adventure sport area, with rock climbing, white water rafting, kayaking etc all available in the town of Ribčev Las on the banks of the lake.
+It is more of an adventure sports area, with rock climbing, white water rafting, kayaking etc all available in the town of Ribčev Las on the banks of the lake.

 We had lunch of pizza at a great outdoors place called Pod Skalco.
 As we ate we watched a group of goats housed in a small petting zoo right nearby.
 They were continuously escaping from their pen and running around trying to get food from anyone who would feed them.